 - No profit can be associated with the agreement

 In all circumstances, DFATD will review your application using its published Assessment Criteria.
 Make sure your application responds fully to all of the criteria and includes all of the elements.

 When a natural disaster or a crisis occurs in a developing country, non-governmental organizations with experience in responding to emergency situations may submit a proposal to the International Humanitarian Assistance Program to offer short-term assistance to those affected.

 613-944-4000 (in the National Capital Region and outside Canada)

 If you are deaf or hard of hearing, or you have a speech impediment and use a text telephone, you can access the TTY service from 9 a.m. to 5 p.m.
 Eastern Time by calling 613-944-9136 (in Canada only).

-In order to simplify this process, Canadian organizations that work with DFATD, or would like to do so, may register on the Partners@Development portal, which aims to simplify operational procedures between DFATD and its partners.
+In order to simplify this process, Canadian organizations that work with DFATD, or would like to do so, may register on the Partners@International portal, which aims to simplify operational procedures between DFATD and its partners.
 Registered partners will enjoy a speedier and more efficient way to communicate with DFATD and process funding proposals.